wmuth/NODE/README.md

 # NODE
-NODE - Narrative Oriented Dialogue Engine
+NODE is an opensource Narrative Oriented Dialogue Engine.
+It is inspired by "GOTO" style old-school scripting languages.